MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 * **Hot cache retention (days)**: Ingested data that's cached according to our [cache policy](./kusto/management/cachepolicy.md) on the local SSD of the Engine service.
 Your query performance requirement determines the amount of compute nodes and local SSD storage needed.

-* **Total retention (days)**: Period for which your data is available for query.
-This retention is a combination of hot data and cold cache that keeps the data in the blob, indexed and compressed.
+* **Total retention (days)**: Period for which your data is stored and available for query.
+Following the retention window, your data will be automatically removed.
 Choose the data retention window based on compliance or other regulatory requirements.
 Apply the [hot window capability](../data-explorer/hot-windows.md) to warm the data based on the time window for faster queries.

 * **Estimated data compression**: Ratio between the uncompressed data size and compressed size.
 Data compression varies based on the cardinality of the values and its structure.
 For example, logs data ingested in structured columns has higher compression compared to dynamic columns or GUID.
 All ingested data is compressed by default.